carbonteq/ct-dev-portal/src/content/docs/BestPractices/Frontend/Principles.md

 ---
-title: Real Estate Analytic Application
+title: Principles
-description: Learn more about the project I’m working on.
+description: Principles play an important role providing set of rules to test the efficient implementation of best practices.
 ---

 # Principles

 Principles play an important role providing set of rules to test the efficient implementation of best practices.